 1. Can I submit more than one application?

-Funding for CCTV is only available through Creating Safer Places and only councils are eligible to apply under that stream.
-Community organisations therefore are not eligible to apply for funding for CCTV.
-The ‘Special note on applying for CCTV funding’ in the Creating Safer Places guidelines provides details.
+Yes, funding for CCTV is only available through Creating Safer Places and only councils are eligible to apply under this stream.
+The ‘Special note on applying for CCTV funding’ in the Creating Safer Places guidelines provides further details.